Some of our information has moved to NT.GOV.AU

 During the training, you will be required to establish and maintain an appropriate level of fitness and demonstrate an understanding of correctional centre practice and procedures.

 On satisfactory completion of the training course, you will be assigned to a Correctional Centre as a Trainee Correctional Officer.
-The Northern Territory Correctional Services will endeavor to offer you a role in the Correctional Centre you identify as your first preference in your application but on some occasions positions will be offered in other regional centres.
+The Northern Territory Department of Correctional Services will endeavor to offer you a role in the Correctional Centre you identify as your first preference in your application but on some occasions positions will be offered in other regional centres.

 During your 12 months as a Trainee Correctional Officer, you will also be required to complete a Certificate III in Correctional Practice.